Home Chemistry Substance Starch

 Depending on the nutritional characteristics of starchy foods, starch can be divided into three groups:

-- Rapidly digestible starch (RDS): It exists in cooked foods such as potatoes and bread.
+1. Rapidly digestible starch (RDS): It exists in cooked foods such as potatoes and bread.
 Our body can rapidly convert RDS to glucose.

-- Slowly digestible starch (SDS): It exists in cereal grains and contains a complex structure.
+2. Slowly digestible starch (SDS): It exists in cereal grains and contains a complex structure.
 Our body can break down it slowly.

 Amylose

-It is a type of water-soluble biopolymer found in starch.
-Amylose is a linear chain composed of 200−1000 D-glucose units held by α (1→4) glycosidic linkages.
-The numbering of carbon atoms on glucose molecules is started from the aldehyde group.
+The numbering of carbon atoms on glucose molecules starts from the aldehyde group.
 Therefore, in amylose, the 1-carbon on one glucose molecule is linked to the 4-carbon on the next glucose molecule to form an α (1→4) glycosidic bond.

 Amylose is more difficult to digest than regular starch molecules due to its dense spiral form.
-In the food industry, amylose is often used as a thickening, water-binding, emulsifier stabilizing, and gelling agent.
+In the food industry, amylose is often used as a thickening, water-binding, emulsifier, stabilizing, and gelling agent.

 Amylopectin

 Amylopectin has a branched chain with α (1→6) glycosidic bonds at branching points and α (1→4) linkages everywhere else.
-It contains a few thousand glucose units and looks like a branched tree where 20−30 glucose units per branch.
+It contains a few thousand glucose units and looks like a branched tree with 20−30 glucose units per branch.
 Therefore, amylopectin is highly branched and formed by 2,000 to 200,000 glucose units.

 Amylopectin makes up to thirty percent of the storage starch found in plants but the percentage of amylopectin varies by species and variety.
 A high percentage of amylopectin is found in cereals such as rice, wheat, and maize, and the root vegetables potatoes and cassava.